wilsonmar/wilsonmar.github.io/calendar/index.md

 The crown can be pulled out in two notches.
 Pull it out to the first notch to change the extra 24-hour hand with the "Mercedes" logo.

-triangle at the tip.

-To set the "local" time,

-Because each month has a differen number of days, mechanical watches with just a date need to be set by hand each month.
+Because each month has a different number of days, mechanical watches with just a date need to be set by hand each month.

 <hr />